 We estimate this counterfactual by simulating a scenario where in-region monies spent on the college are instead spent on consumer goods and savings.
 This simulates the in-region monies being returned to the taxpayers and being spent by the household sector.
+The total net impact of the college's operations is \$63.2 million in total added income, which is equivalent to supporting 1,272 jobs.

 Our approach is to establish the total amount spent by in-region students and taxpayers on MHCC, map this to the detailed industries of the MR-SAM model using national household expenditure coefficients, use the industry RPCs to estimate in-region spending, and run the in-region spending through the MR-SAM model's multiplier matrix to derive multiplier effects.
-The results of this exercise are shown as negative values in the row labeled less alternative and dead in a scenario of the contraction of the contrac tive uses of funds in Table 2.2.
+The results of this exercise are shown as negative values in the row labeled less alternative uses of funds in Table 2.2.

 The total net impact of the college's operations is equal to the gross impact less the impact of the alternative use of funds-the opportunity cost of the regional money.
-As shown in the last row of Table 2.2, the total net impact is approximately \$63.2 million in labor income and \$1.8 million in non-labor income.
-This sums together to \$65 million in total added income and is equivalent to supporting 723 jobs.
+As shown in the last row of Table 2.2, the total net impact is approximately \$60.3 million in labor income and \$2.8 million in non-labor income.
+This sums together to \$63.2 million in total added income and is equivalent to supporting 1,272 jobs.
 These impacts represent new economic activity created in the regional economy solely attributable to the operations of MHCC.